wraithan/resume/docs/projects.rst

 GitHub_.
 This is a list of projects I've written or contributed to in some way.
 I love discussing them, so feel free to ask me about them.

+#################
+Shader Playground
+#################

+`shader-playground`_ is a learning project of mine, the code isn't the prettiest but has given me a lot of understanding of the shader pipeline and graphics programming in rust.
+Also, this project I spent time playing with fractals like Mandelbrot and Buddahbrots.

+* Created a bunch of art, learning about how to generate and save it in various formats.
+* Gained a deeper understanding of complex numbers and various ways to think about them.
+* Was able to transfer this knowledge to other game development projects I have in progress, making them more technically solid as well as convenient features like screenshotting and debug output.

 ##############
 Message Broker
 ##############

-`Message Broker`_ is an ongoing project where I'm attempting to write an enterprise worthy message broker akin to RabbitMQ, Kafka, or Redis' Pub/Sub layer.
-I plan on open sourcing once I get it to a usable state, but chunks of the code have been posted to my blog.
+`Message Broker`_ was a project where I attempted to write an enterprise worthy message broker akin to RabbitMQ, Kafka, or Redis' Pub/Sub layer.
+I planned on open sourcing once I got it to a usable state, but work and other side projects took precedence.

 * Building on top of Tokio which is becoming a community standard for building services, protocols, and as a layer to manage async machinery.